 Fixing duplicatesIf you are seeing duplicates in CalenGoo, please try the following steps to fix them:

-- Open both events in detail view, e.g. by double tapping them.
-This way you can see from which calendar they are:
+- Open both events to see them in the detail view, e.g. by double tapping them.
+This way you can see from which calendar and account they are:

 If you configure CalenGoo to also display the iOS calendars, it will display them in addition to your Google calendars:

 But if the iOS calendar also contains your Google calendars, all your events will be displayed twice, because these calendars are synced twice with CalenGoo:

 This animation shows the problem step by step:

 To fix this, please either turn "Settings > Accounts > Show iPhone/iPod/iPad calendars" off or tap “Settings > Visibility/Download” in CalenGoo and search for the duplicated calendar in the “iPhone calendars” section.
 Set it to “yellow” to hide it.
 Please see here for the different options to hide calendars: Visibility/Download

 - If both events are from different Google accounts then either remove one of the Google accounts under "Settings > Accounts" or hide one of the two calendars opening "Settings > Visibility/Download" and tapping it until it is marked with a red dot.